FreshPorts/host-init/README.md

 ## Before running the scripts

+* add the A and PTR records for the new hosts
+* add the grant permissions for TXT records for Let's Encrypt
 * create the certs
 * name them after the host which will be used to access this FreshPorts host

 ## The scripts

+These are the configuration items for the scripts below:

+export INGRESS_CERTNAME=r720-02-ingress01.int.unixathome.org
+export NGINX_CERTNAME=aws-1.freshports.org
+export MXINGRESS_CERTNAME=mx-ingress04.freshports.org

 These are the scripts to run after the above.

     mkdir ~/src
     cd ~/src